• Days

 If any payment is made to a resident contractor or a resident professional for carrying out any work in nature of personal purpose

-If any payment is made to a resident by way of commission or brokerage by an individual or HUF who are not required to get their books of accounts audited.
+If any payment is made to a resident by way of commission or brokerage by an individual or HUF who is not required to get their books of accounts audited.

 Some important points

-• This section is not applicable to non residents.
+• This section is not applicable to non-resident contractors.

-• Lower TDS certificate can be submitted under this section.
+• A lower TDS certificate can be submitted under this section.

-• Quote PAN in place of TAN : Government has given relaxation under this section, individual or HUF can deposit TDS to the government using PAN in place of TAN and TAN is not required to be obtained.
+• Quote PAN in place of TAN: The government has given relaxation under this section; individuals or HUF can deposit TDS to the government using PAN in place of TAN, and TAN is not required to be obtained.

-If contract is entered before 01 September, 2019 and payment made after this date, in that case TDS will be deducted subject to amount of payments exceeds Rs.
+If the contract is entered before 01 September 2019 and payment is made after this date, TDS will be deducted subject to the amount of payments exceeding Rs.
 50 lakh.

 In the above case, TDS will be deducted on Rs.
 52 Lakh @ 5%.